dwp/govuk-casa/docs/guides/mutable-routers.md

 // Prepend a `.use()` mounting, so we can be sure these template variables are
 // available to all rendered pages ancillaryRouter.prependUse((req, res, next) => {
-  res.locals.importantVariable = 'must be present';
+  res.locals.importantVariable = "must be present";

   next();
 });